The Texas Success Initiative Assessment

 Not all incoming students need to take the TSI Assessment.
-Students with a TSI Assessment exemption can enroll in any entry-level college course without restrictions.
+Students with a TSI Assessment exemption can enroll in any entry-level college course.
 Students may be exempt if they:

 - have successfully completed college-level English and math courses;